LJPearson176/Book-Worm-NLP/README.md

 Readability Metrics: Tailor your content with readability scores to reach your desired audience.
 Named Entity Recognition: Discover key entities such as people, places, and organizations in your text.
 Customizable Lists: Refine your analysis with purpose-built lists, including regional vernacular and domain-specific terms.
+Key Word Emphasis: Highlight selected key words in the processed text by converting them to uppercase.
 Why Book Worm NLP?
 We're here to demystify text analysis, offering a bridge between you and the deeper meanings in your data.
 With Book Worm NLP, every word counts towards a greater understanding.